MC ToolboxMC TOOLBOX

 Which launchers actually support .mrpack

-The short version: Prism, ATLauncher, and MultiMC handle it natively.
-CurseForge is patchy.
-The official launcher, Technic, and every server panel I've tried don't support it at all — you need the ZIP.
+The short version: Prism, ATLauncher, and MultiMC handle .mrpack natively.
+CurseForge support is partial.
+The official launcher, Technic, and most server panels need a ZIP instead.

 LauncherSupports .mrpackNeeds ZIP conversionNotes